hanainajmal/hanainajmal/README.md

 - 👋 Hi, I’m Hanain Ajmal, I am a junior Data Scientist adept at collecting, analyzing, and interpreting large datasets, developing new forecasting models, and performing data management tasks.
 Possessing extensive analytical skills, strong attention to detail, and a significant ability to work in team environment.
+- I have knowlodge of java, Python and Sql programming Languages.
 - 👀 I’m interested in Machine Learning, Quantum Computing and SCADA Cyber Security.
 - 💞️ I’m looking to collaborate on ML and Data Science Projects
 - 📫 How to reach me on  Email: hasnainajmal.ai@gmail.com, Instagram: @hasnain.ajmal, Twitter: @hasnainajmal_